tlverse/tlverse-handbook/README.md

-Welcome to the GitHub repository for an early draft of [**The Hitchhiker's Guide to the `tlverse`, or a Targeted Learning Practitioner's Handbook**](http://tlverse.org/tlverse-handbook), by Mark van der Laan, Alan Hubbard, Jeremy Coyle, Nima Hejazi, Ivana Malenica, and Rachael Phillips.
+Welcome to the GitHub repository for an early draft of [**The Hitchhiker's Guide to the `tlverse`, or a Targeted Learning Practitioner's Handbook**](http://tlverse.org/tlverse-handbook), by Jeremy Coyle, Nima Hejazi, Ivana Malenica, Rachael Phillips, Alan Hubbard, and Mark van der Laan.
 This is very much a work-in-progress and updates are made available frequently.

 This work is built using RStudio's excellent [`bookdown`](https://www.rstudio.com/resources/webinars/introducing-bookdown/)